What You Can Do

 - Reduce Lawn by Planting Native Species

-The challenge: We have more than 70 million acres of lawn in North America.
+The challenge: We have an estimated 40-50 million acres of lawn in North America.
 Birds have fewer places to safely rest during migration and to raise their young: More than 10 million acres of land in North America has been converted to developed land in just two decades.

 The cause: Lawns and pavement don’t offer enough food or shelter for many birds and other wildlife.
 With more than 40 million acres of lawn in North America, there’s huge potential to support wildlife by replacing lawns with native plantings.